adeo/mozaic-design-system/README.md

 first create a directory where you want to create a pattern, for instance in `src/atoms/button` add the `--` prefix to the directory name, so gatsby will know it should not create a menu item with it.

-fore exemple, create `src/pages/components/button/--buttonStd`
+for exemple, create `src/pages/components/button/--buttonStd`

-then, in it, create files (html, scss, and js) using the same name, they should all folow the same `[patternName].pattern.[ext]` naming convention
+then, inside, create files (html, scss, and js) using the same name, they should all follow the same `[patternName].pattern.[ext]` naming convention

 for exemple into `src/pages/components/button/: